aliabay2328/DSA210/README.md

-# DSA210 - Music Emotion Analysis Using Audio Features
+# DSA210 - Music  Analysis Using Audio Features

 ## Project Overview
 This project explores the relationship between audio features and the genres of music.
 By analyzing songs using extracted features such as **MFCCs, chroma, tempo, and harmonic relations**, the goal is to determine if musical characteristics correlate with specific genres.